Western capercaillie: Diet

 The western capercaillie lives on a variety of food types, including buds, leaves, berries, insects, grasses and in the winter mostly conifer needles.
 One can see the food remains in their droppings, which are about 1 cm in diameter and 5–6 cm in length.
 Most of the year the droppings are of solid consistency but, with the ripening of blueberries, these dominate the diet and the faeces become formless and bluish black.

 The western capercaillie is a highly specialized herbivore, which feeds almost exclusively on blueberry leaves and berries with some grass seeds and fresh shoots of sedges in summertime.
 The young chicks are dependent on protein-rich food in their first weeks and thus mainly prey on insects.
 Available insect supply is strongly influenced by weather—dry and warm conditions allow a fast growth of the chicks, cold and rainy weather leads to high mortality.

 During winter, when a high snow cover prevents access to ground vegetation, the western capercaillie spends almost all day and night in trees, feeding on coniferous needles of spruce, pine and fir as well as on buds from beech and rowan.

 To digest this coarse winter food, the birds need grit: small stones or gastroliths which they actively search for and devour.
 With their very muscular stomachs, gizzard stones function like a mill and break needles and buds into small particles.
 Additionally, western capercaillie have two appendixes which grow very long in winter.
 With the aid of symbiotic bacteria, the plant material is digested there.
 During the short winter days the western capercaillie feeds almost constantly and produces a pellet nearly every 10 minutes.

-A recent study using DNA from faeces found that their diet is much more varied than documented for populations in Norway and France.
+A recent study using DNA from faeces in Norway and France found that their diet is much more varied than had been documented.